-QIAGEN CLC Single Cell Analysis Module enables analysis from raw FASTQ files to clusters of cells with annotated cell types and differentially expressed genes.
-It is a part of our QIAGEN CLC Genomics Premium offering, our complete, full-feature package for ‘omics data analysis.
+QIAGEN CLC Single Cell Analysis Module provides tools and workflows for processing scRNA-seq data from raw FASTQ files to clusters of cells with annotated cell types and differentially expressed genes.
+In addition, functionality for the complete analysis of clonotypes from scTCR-seq data with capabilities to filter, compare and overlay information on dimensionality reduction plots is provided.
+The module is a part of QIAGEN CLC Genomics Premium, our complete, full-feature package for ‘omics data analysis.

 Watch this webinar to learn how to use QIAGEN CLC Single Cell Analysis Module for single-cell gene expression analysis starting from either FASTQ or expression data.

 Algorithms in QIAGEN CLC Single Cell Analysis Module have been implemented to scale to large datasets and run on a wide range of hardware.
-You can read more about the implemented algorithms and options in the manual.
+Read more about the implemented algorithms and options in the manual.

 Figure 1.
-The Single Cell folder, including the tools needed to analyze scRNA-seq data from FASTQ to expression and cell type prediction.
+The Single Cell Analysis tools.
+The tools and workflows provide capabilities to analyze both scRNA-seq and scTCR-seq data from FASTQ to expression,cell type prediction and cell clonotypes.

-We also provide several importers for different expression matrix formats, as well as accompanying cell and cluster annotations.
+Several importers for different expression matrix formats, clonotypes as well as accompanying cell and cluster annotations are provided.

 Figure 2.
-Expression matrix importers available in QIAGEN CLC Single Cell Analysis Module.
+Single-cell data importers available through the QIAGEN CLC Single Cell Analysis Module.

-Two steps are needed to create the expression data matrix: 1) Annotating the read with cell and UMI information, and 2) mapping the reads.
+Two steps are needed to create the expression data matrix: 1) Annotating reads with cell barcode and Unique Molecular Index (UMI) information, and 2) mapping the reads to reference.

 Read mapping and counting uses a specialized version of the RNA-seq analysis tool from QIAGEN CLC Genomics Workbench.
-A previous version of this tool was among the best performers on an independent benchmark (Baruzzo et al., 2017).
+This tool has achieved top ratings in independent benchmarks (Baruzzo et al., 2017; Donato et al., 2021).

 The approach maps reads to the transcriptome, genome and provided spike-ins.
 Mapping to the genome in addition to the transcriptome removes noise.
 Multi-mapping reads are placed using an expectation-maximization approach.
 A comprehensive report includes the types of features in the data (mRNA, lncRNA, etc.) and the correlation of expressions with known spike-in concentrations.

-The first part of the analysis includes QC and normalization.
+The first part of the analysis includes Quality Control and normalization steps.

-Empty droplet detection is recommended for droplet-based approaches such as 10x Genomics.
+Empty droplet detection, as well as doublet removal, is recommended for droplet-based approaches such as 10x Genomics.